22 Apr 22 by justatest

 You can clearly make out that it´s upside down.
 That´s a joke by the way.
 As I work on these small canvases, I turn them around 90° or 180° whenever I arrive at a block in an attempt to find a ´way´ of progressing.
 It doesn´t often succeed and in the end is probably just an act of desperation on my part.

-Thinking also how with the sculptural stuff I will spend large amounts of time attempting to physically put them together often hiding behind the process, so not really continuously concentrating on the aesthetic aspect.
-Whereas when faced with a simple flat surface and colours as in this case, it becomes much more of a standoff to see whether I can really actually paint.
+Thinking also how with sculptural works I will spend large amounts of time attempting to physically put them together often hiding behind the process of construction, so not really following a continuous concentration on the aesthetic aspect.
+When faced with a simple flat surface and colours as in this case, it becomes much more of a standoff to see whether I can actually paint.
 Each canvas asks if I have the wherewithal to come up with a meaningful image.
 They comment witheringly along the way; What is that mess you´re making?
 What on earth are all those diseased-looking clumps of oil (colour) you´re so partial to?

 — —